nandabritto/beer_rate/TESTING.md

 <img src="media/readme/htmlvalidation/validation500page.png" width="400" height="200" alt="Pep8 validation post views.py"/>
 <img src="media/readme/htmlvalidation/validation400page.png" width="400" height="200" alt="Pep8 validation post views.py"/>

-+ While validating Add revieiw page some warnings and one error could be gound :
++ While validating Add revieiw page some warnings and one error could be found :

-  1. Warning: Possible misuse of aria-label.
+  1. **Warning:** Possible misuse of aria-label.
-    This warning can be foun in 2 occurences in the code and  is being added under the hood by Django (not present in original code).
-The aria label should be present in all fields by design to ensure thar accessibility could be reach at maximum level.
+    This warning can be found in 2 occurences in the code.
+These are added by Django under the hood (not present in original code).
+The aria label should be present in all fields by design to ensure that accessibility could be reach at maximum level.

-  2. Duplicate ID id_beer_style.
+  2. **Error:** Duplicate ID id_beer_style.
     On this case the same Django issue is happening.
-The id_beer_style is added by django forms ({ style_form.as_p }}) and is not present in the original code.
+The id_beer_style is added by django forms when using "{{ style_form.as_p }}" and is not present in the original code.
 On this way, this error is a known bug and will be added to this section as well.

 <img src="media/readme/htmlvalidation/validatios_add_reviewpage.png" width="400" height="200" alt="Pep8 validation post views.py"/>